sharifniyazmd/machine-learning-cluster-analysis/README.md

 ## Abstract
 Modern portfolio theory(MPT) states that an investor can duild a portfolio of diverse stocks to maximize returns for a given level of risk.
-Using diversification risk can be reduced, the idea behid diversification is to split investment between varying companies so that if a few stocks one owned decrease in value, the others would not, reducing the loss.
+Risk can be reduced using diversification, the idea behid diversification is to split investment between varying companies so that if a few stocks one owned decrease in value, the others would not, thus reducing the loss.
-The plunge in a stock price can be result of any factor such as management change, global econmic decisions, annual reports.
-Thus, by selecting stocks that are different from each other optimizes returns.
+The plunge in a stock price can be due to various factors such as management change, global econmic decisions or company's annual report.
+Thus, by selecting stocks that are different from each other optimizes returns. <br/>
-As we observe two stocks in the same industry move together, having stocks from different industries will be a good investment as it mitigates risk involved.<br/>
+As we observe two stocks in the same industry move together such as IT stocks which have similar pattern.
+If industry performs better they all surge together and if not they plunge, so by having stocks from different industries will be a good investment as it mitigates risk involved.<br/>
 <br/>Machine learning can be used to diversify portfolio.
 Therefore, a method to cluster stocks would help in efficient decision making and to have diverse portfolio.

 ## Environment